Plymouth Pirate Weekend

 The award-winning Plymouth Pirate Weekend returns to our shores on Saturday 13 and Sunday 14 May for two days packed full of family fun.

-Taking place in The Barbican and Sutton Harbour this promises to be a cracking year for budding young pirates.
+Taking place in The Barbican, Sutton Harbour and West Hoe Park this promises to be a cracking year for budding young pirates.

-Say “Ahoy!” to Jonty Depp, Plymouth’s very own Captain Jack Sparrow lookalike as he pits his wits against old foe Captain Barbosa, board a real Pirate ship and enjoy some live family entertainment.
+Say “Ahoy!” to Jonty Depp, Plymouth’s very own Captain Jack Sparrow lookalike as he pits his wits against old foe Captain Barbossa, board a real Pirate ship and enjoy some live family entertainment.

 Budding pirates can go aboard a real Pirate Ship with its scurvy crew, complete with live canon and musket firing, if that’s not your thing you can enrol in the Mermaid School where you can meet a real life Mermaid, take in some shanty singing or watch a pirate themed puppet show.

 Take a wander along the waterfront and pick-up your own pirate trail and activity sheet for just £2 at The Barbican Tourist Information Centre for a chance to win a great Pirate prize and personalise your very own Pirate story.

 New for this year you can get the most out of your day and hop aboard the Plymouth Land Train for free to visit the children’s activity area and Pirate themed Fun Park at West Hoe.